Sinbad: Legend of the Seven Seas: Box office

 On the film's opening weekend, the film earned $6.9 million and $10 million since its Wednesday start.
-It reached sixth place at the box office and faced early competition from Terminator 3: Rise of the Machines, Legally Blonde 2: Red, White & Blonde, Charlie's Angels: Full Throttle, Finding Nemo, and Hulk.
+It reached sixth place at the box office and faced early competition from Terminator 3: Rise of the Machines, Legally Blonde 2: Red, White & Blonde, Charlie's Angels: Full Throttle, 2 Fast 2 Furious, Finding Nemo, Rugrats Go Wild, and Hulk.
 The week after its release, the similarly themed film Pirates of the Caribbean: The Curse of the Black Pearl premiered, in which Sinbad grossed $4.3 million finishing seventh.
 The film closed on October 9, 2003, after earning $26.5 million in the United States and Canada and $54.3 million overseas, for a worldwide total of $80.7 million.

-The box office run of Sinbad flopped causing a loss of $125 million for DreamWorks Animation.
+The box office failure of Sinbad caused a loss of $125 million for DreamWorks Animation.
 When speaking of the disappointment, Katzenberg commented, "I think the idea of a traditional story being told using traditional animation is likely a thing of the past."

 Soundtrack

-The score is composed by Harry Gregson-Williams, on his fourth collaboration with DreamWorks Animation, and his first DreamWorks film that he scored solely by himself, since he also collaborated with John Powell on the previous films such as Antz (1998), Chicken Run (2000), and Shrek (2001).
-It is also the only DreamWorks Hand-Drawn film to not have music composed by Hans Zimmer, who composed the previous films The Prince of Egypt (1998), The Road to El Dorado (2000; co-composed with John Powell), and Spirit: Stallion of the Cimarron (2002).
+The score was composed by Harry Gregson-Williams, in his fourth collaboration with DreamWorks Animation, following Antz (1998), Chicken Run (2000), and Shrek (2001), as well as his first film that he composed solely by himself for the studio, since he previously worked with John Powell on all three of those films.
+It is also the only DreamWorks hand-drawn film to not have music composed by Hans Zimmer, who previously composed The Prince of Egypt (1998), The Road to El Dorado (2000; with Powell), and Spirit: Stallion of the Cimarron (2002).
+The soundtrack was released on June 24, 2003, by DreamWorks Records.
+In November 2003, DreamWorks Records was sold to Universal Music Group, making it the last DreamWorks soundtrack album released while the music division was still part of the same company as the film division.